cj-mills/christianjmills/_posts/2020-11-13-Barracuda-PoseNet-Tutorial-5.md

 ### Change GameObject Material

+The default color for the `GameObjects` doesn't stand out much against the background.
+Apparently, yellow is really easy for humans to spot so we'll go with that.

 #### Create Yellow Material

 Open the `Materials` folder in the `Assets` window.
 Right-click an empty space and select `Material` in the the `Create` sub-menu.